Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 \end{bmatrix}
 $$

-let's look over an example of the transpose of a rank 1 array in Numpy
+let's look over an example of the transpose of a rank 1 array in Numpy.

 ```python
 >>> v = np.array([1,2,3])        ## Note that taking the transpose of a rank 1 array does nothing in Numpy